apex/apex/docs/aws-credentials.md

 ## Via ~/.aws files

-Using the ~/.aws/credentials and ~/.aws/config files you may specify __AWS__PROFILE__ to tell apex which one to reference:

-- `AWS_PROFILE` profile name to use

-If you do not have a ~/.aws/config file, or "region" is not defined, you should set it with __AWS_REGION__:
+Using the ~/.aws/credentials and ~/.aws/config files you may specify `AWS_PROFILE` to tell apex which one to reference.
+However, if you do not have a ~/.aws/config file, or "region" is not defined, you should set it with the `AWS_REGION` environment variable.

-- `AWS_REGION` AWS region such as "us-west-2"

 To read more on configuring these files view [Configuring the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ## Via profile flag